 [This post was started in April 2017 and, like the gear it describes, the post was shelved for a while.
 I recently took the Microserver and its matching switch out of the dark recesses of the home office closet and brought it up to date.
-The upgrade report will follow later this month.]
+The upgrade report has been posted.]

 Quite a while back, I acquired a HP Microserver Gen8 – the Ivy Bridge-based successor to the very popular N40L and N56L models. is model has been replaced by the Gen 10 model, but is still quite serviceable in its own right, and can be found on eBay for $500 and up depending on configuration.